brycie-boy/The_Cosmos/Andy's Notes.md

 - Maintaining already-written notes in an outline is comparatively easy: just look at a pair of notes and ask: which comes first?
 (Pirsig)

 ___

+- Executable strategy for writing

+- A naive writing process begins with a rough inkling about what one wants to write and a blank page.
+Progress from this point requires an enormous amount of activation energy and cognitive effort: there’s nothing external, so you must juggle all of the piece-to-be in your head.

+- By contrast, if you’ve already written lots of concept-oriented Evergreen notes the topic, your task is more like editing than composition.
+You can make an outline by shuffling the note titles, write notes on any missing material, and edit them together into a narrative.